Should I Become a Marriage Counselor?

 Marriage counselors, or marriage and family therapists, are licensed mental health practitioners who work with couples to help them improve their relationships.
 This counseling is a form of psychotherapy that involves helping couples analyze and resolve their problems.
-These professionals can play a vital role in helping couples determine whether or not their conflicts are reconcilable or if it is time for them to move on.
-Working with adults whose personal lives are in distress might be challenging or unsettling for some.
+These professionals can play a vital role in helping couples determine whether or not their conflicts are reconcilable.
+Working with adults whose personal lives are in distress might be challenging or unsettling.
 Counselors often work weekends and evenings to meet their clients' scheduling needs.

 |Experience||Two years of clinical experience|